tesla-24/EmployeeLeavingCompanyPrediction/README.md

 ## Results

-The weighted accuracy obtained on the validation dataset is *92.49 %*.
+The weighted accuracy obtained on the validation dataset is over *90 %*.
 The weight of various features extracted in the process varied greatly.
 The most important features are captured in the graph below.

 <img src="https://github.com/tesla-24/EmployeeLeavingCompanyPrediction/blob/main/support/important_features.png" width="600"/>